List of NYC Ferry stops: Pier 11/Wall Street

 Pier 11/Wall Street is the terminal for all NYC Ferry routes, except for the St. George and South Brooklyn lines.
-The pier has five berths each with two ferry slips, and is also used by NY Waterway, New York Water Taxi, SeaStreak, and tour boats.
+The pier has five berths each with two ferry slips, and is also used by NY Waterway, Seastreak, and tour boats.

 East 34th Street

-East 34th Street Ferry Landing is served by the Astoria, East River, Soundview, and Lower East Side lines.
-The landing is also used by New York Water Taxi and SeaStreak as well as event ferries to Yankee Stadium, Randall's Island, and Citi Field.
+East 34th Street Ferry Landing is served by the Astoria, East River, and Soundview lines.
+The landing is also used by New York Water Taxi and Seastreak as well as event ferries to Yankee Stadium, Randall's Island, and Citi Field.

 DUMBO

 Located at the foot of Fulton Street, at the former Fulton Ferry landing, adjacent to Brooklyn Bridge Park's Pier 1.
 DUMBO is served by the East River and South Brooklyn routes.

 Governors Island

 This stop is served by the Governors Island Ferry shuttle during summer weekends only, and the South Brooklyn route at all times (except when the Governors Island shuttle is running).
 Prior to 2019, the East River and South Brooklyn ferries were extended from Wall St to Governors Island during summer weekends, before being replaced by the Governors Island shuttle in 2019.
 The South Brooklyn route was rerouted to serve Governors Island again between Red Hook & Sunset Park at all times except when the Governors Island shuttle is running.